<Home/Articles/Off the beaten track in Japan

 Okinawa

-Okinawa is perfect if you’re traveling in the winter and would like a break from the cold, as it’s Japan’s warmest region.
-Winter visitors can even catch the cherry blossoms here, as the celebrated flowering begins in mid-January, lasting around a month.
-During your visit, be sure to enjoy plenty of time out on some of Japan’s finest beaches, as perfect curves of white sand and cerulean sea are the norm in Okinawa.
+During your visit, be sure to enjoy plenty of time out on the beaches — some of Japan’s finest.
+Perfect curves of white sand and cerulean sea are the norm in Okinawa.

 Shikoku